saumitrajunc/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe with Minimax AI

-Python Tic-Tac-Toe with an unbeatable AI.
+Python Tic-Tac-Toe with a Minimax AI.
 Built step-by-step as a beginner CS project.

 ## Run